sroccaserra/aoc2021/README.md

 ### Uxn

+- Take great care with relative addresses. `#00 ,&a STR` works but `,&a #00 SWP STR` doesn't, because in the second case the relative address is measured from the wrong point.
 - Use `STH` and `STHr` to move values to and from the return stack
 - Use `LITr` to push values like `#00` to the return stack